 The industry, however, is facing a challenging new business reality.
 The U.S. economy continues a tepid recovery and demand for rail service is diminishing in some critical areas.
 The current labor negotiations must take this changing environment into account as the parties negotiate over increasing compensation going forward.

 In 2015, total annual compensation (pay and benefits) for Class I freight rail employees covered in the current round of national bargaining averaged approximately $113,000.
-This is almost 55 percent higher than the total compensation for the average full-time U.S. employee ($73,000) that year.
+This is almost 55 percent higher than the total compensation for the average full-time U.S. employee ($73,000) for the same year.

-Furthermore, wages in the railroad industry have provided employees robust gains in purchasing power.
-Between 2005 and 2015, their compounded wage increases from national bargaining totaled 42 percent.
-Their annual wage increases averaged more than 3.5 percent during that time period, and outpaced inflation by 50 percent.
+Railroad employees have enjoyed significant gains in purchasing power that have far exceeded inflation.
+Between 2005 and 2015, their compounded wage increases from national bargaining totaled 42 percent and outpaced inflation by 50 percent.

 In addition to high pay and exceptional benefits, railroad employees enjoy longer careers than workers in other industries.
-On average, railroad employee tenure is nearly 13 years; their median tenure is just under 10 years.
-For comparison, the median tenure for private sector workers is just over four years, according to the U.S. Labor Department.
+On average, railroad employee tenure is three times longer than other private sector workers, according to the U.S. Labor Department.